 - Can I switch from the AT&T Installment with Next Up charge of $5 per month to AT&T Installment Plan without the AT&T Next Up charge?

 If you bought your smartphone less than 14 days ago, you can switch to our AT&T Installment Plan.
 (Business customers have 30 days.)
 Just pop in to one of our stores.
 If it’s been longer than 14 days, you can remove the AT&T Next Up upgrade feature.

 Good to know: If you remove the AT&T Next Up upgrade feature, you aren’t eligible to upgrade early anymore.
 You also can’t add Next Up back to your installment plan, so make sure you really want to remove it.
 Keep in mind, we can’t refund any Next Up charges you’ve already paid.

 - What do I pay up front when I buy a smartphone on an installment plan?You’ll pay taxes on the full device price at the point of sale.
 You may also have to make a down payment.
-The down payment amount depends on your credit score, how long you’ve been with us, and your credit history.
+The down payment amount depends on a variety of factors including your credit, how long you’ve been with us, and your payment history.
 It also depends on how many devices you’re financing.